-Who is immuno suppressed?
-Since 1960 scientists know that immune function has declined by 25% in adults.
-While at the same time our farmland soils are now 85% depleted of nutrients required for a healthy diet.
-(1992 World Earth Summit) These nutrients cannot be in the plant if it is not in the soil.
+Who are the immuno suppressed group of people?
+Scientists have shown that immune functions and strength has declined by 25% in adults as compared to 1960.
+Meanwhile, our farmland soils are now 85% depleted of nutrients that are required for maintaining a healthy diet.
+(1992 World Earth Summit) These nutrients cannot be absorbed in the plants or the vegetative flora if it is not in the soil.

-It is possible, that blastomyces dermatitidis, coccidioides immitis, histoplasma capsulatum, and paracoccidioides brasiliensis can infect the digestive system also causing crohns disease and irritable bowel syndrome while mimicking their symptoms?
+It is possible that Blastomyces dermatitidis, Coccidioides immitis, Histoplasma capsulatum, and Paracoccidioides brasiliensis can infect the digestive system and can be ascribed to Crohn’s disease and IBS mimicking their symptoms?

-When it gets to the point of such a debilitating disease it can also enter the liver, spleen, and lungs being the first targets.
-From there, especially the candida species, it has the capability to get into every system in the body.
-Many times these systemic yeast infection diseases are never diagnosed as such until unfortunately, the autopsy.
+When it gets to the point of such a debilitating disease can also enter other organs - the liver, spleen, and lungs being the first targets.
+From there these fungal agents, especially the Candida species, possess the capability to get into every organ in the system.
+Unfortunately, most of the times these systemic yeast infections remain undiagnosed till the time an autopsy is conducted.

-One thing is clear when candida yeast gets to the point of crohns or irritable bowel syndrome symptoms.
-Every single patient has always been immune system deficient in some way.
+One thing is clear; when Candida yeast gets to the point of causing Crohn’s or irritable bowel syndrome symptoms, every single patient has been recorded to have a deficient or weakened immune system deficient in one way or another.

-If you suffer from any of those two diseases I think it would be worth your time and effort go on the Diet recommended on this website and try a few proven supplements for at least a month.
-If you feel better and your symptoms are improved, then it is safe to assume you have found the cause of your illness, that being a intestinal yeast infection.
+If you suffer from any of these two diseases I think it would be worth your time and effort go on the Diet recommended on this website and try a few proven supplements for at least a month.
+If you feel better and your symptoms are improved, then it is safe to assume you have found the cause of your illness as an intestinal yeast infection.
 Then you can take the necessary steps in your life to get rid of it or keep it at bay, much like a diabetic.